 Today, head out of Reykjavik to Thingvellir National Park, on the shores of Iceland's largest lake.
 This UNESCO World Heritage Site is where the Althing, the oldest legislative assembly in the world, was first convened, and a place of great significance and national importance.
 The National Park also lies in a rift valley that marks the crest of the Mid-Atlantic Ridge and the boundary between the North American and Eurasian tectonic plates - this is one of Iceland's most fascinating and visually stunning geological places.
 Drive on to the village of Laugarvatn and continue through farmland areas to the Geysir geothermal fields, with bubbling mud pools and the regularly erupting Strokkur geyser.
 Then visit the beautiful and dramatic two-tiered Gullfoss Waterfall, a spectacular sight in winter when frozen mid-cascade.
 Overnight in the Hella/Hvolsvollur area.

 Spend the day exploring the region close to the towering strato-volcano, Eyjafjallajokull, which is possibly the most infamous volcano in the world today.
 Driving along the south shore you can also visit the spectacular waterfalls, Seljalandsfoss and Skogafoss.
 Continue to Reynisfjara beach and its striking black sands, to view the extraordinary rock formations and thundering waves of the Atlantic Ocean.
-Overnight in the Southeast area.
+Continue onwards, passing Eldhraun, the largest known single lava flow, as you head to your overnight accommodation.
+Overnight in the Hofn area

 Skaftafell National Park is one of Iceland's most outstanding areas of natural beauty and is dominated by Vatnajokull Glacier, Europe's largest ice cap.
 Continue to the photogenic Jokulsarlon Glacial Lagoon, where you can watch the breathtaking sight of floating, blue-tinted icebergs on this 180m deep glacial lagoon.
+Nearby is Diamond Beach, where silvery icebergs rest on black sands.
+Both the lagoon and the beach are great areas to spend some time catching perfect photographs.
+You also might glimpse seals lounging near the icebergs.
+Another glacial wonder in the area is the quiet, mystical Fjallsarlon Iceberg Lagoon.
 Overnight in the Kirkjubaejarklaustur area.

 Head towards Hveragerdi village, one of the few communities in the world located directly on top of an active geothermal area.
 This is often called ‘the flower village' because of its many greenhouses, heated by hot water from nearby springs.
-Continue snaking along the coast, with its breathtaking sea waves, and on to the Reykjanes peninsula where you can perhaps enjoy an optional visit and a relaxing soak at the famous Blue Lagoon - a unique wonder of nature with pleasantly warm and mineral rich geothermal water, located in a middle of a black lava field.
+Continue snaking along the coast, with its breathtaking sea waves, and on to the Reykjanes peninsula, a UNESCO Geopark with many intriguing geological wonders, including the bubbling Krysuvik geothermal area and the lunar landscapes of Lake Kleifarvatn.
+Or perhaps enjoy an optional visit and a relaxing soak at the famous Blue Lagoon - a unique wonder of nature with pleasantly warm and mineral rich geothermal water, located in a middle of a black lava field.
 Continue on to Reykjavik for an overnight stay.

 Arrangements end with the return of your rental car to Keflavik Airport.